 A PARCA, a “Planning and Advanced Reservation of Capacity Agreement”, is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).

 An IP PARCA, an “Interconnection Point Planning and Advanced Reservation of Capacity Agreement”, is a bilateral agreement allowing a Shipper User, or a Reservation Party, to apply for Interconnection Point Capacity above the prevailing level of Technical Interconnection Point Capacity, at an Exit IP.
 Provision of a demand indication in accordance with UNC EID E, is the method by which the Shipper User or Reservation Party can participate in the IP PARCA process.
-National Grid will not release Funded Incremental Obligated Exit Capacity, at an Exit IP, by any other process.
+National Gas Transmission will not release Funded Incremental Obligated Exit Capacity, at an Exit IP, by any other process.

 For the avoidance of doubt this includes Technical Interconnection Point Capacity at Exit IPs.